alcionai/corso/docs/docs/quickstart.md

   ...
 ```

-When you are ready to restore the selected email, use the following command.
+To restore the selected email, use the following command.

 <Tabs groupId="os">
 <TabItem value="win" label="Powershell">